AngelcoreS/Splunk-Installation-Guide/README.md

     exit
     cd /opt/splunk/bin/
     ```
-    Use the following command to enable Splunk to start on boot:
+    Use the following command to enable Splunk to start on boot and splunk will run with the user splunk
     ```bash
     sudo ./splunk enable boot-start -user splunk
     ```